cloudmesh-community/book/chapters/arch.md

 * The architecture must address and support multiple levels of protection, including network, operating system, and application security needs.

 An overview of the architecture is shown in the diagram from the Cloud Security Alliance.
+See +@fig:csa-arch

 ![Cloud Security Alliance Reference Architecture [Source](https://downloads.cloudsecurityalliance.org/initiatives/tci/TCI_Reference_Architecture_v2.0.pdf)](images/csa-architecture.png){#fig:csa-arch}